 |Delft University of Technology||59||65||20||35||58|

 |Erasmus University Rotterdam||69||71||17||87||42|

 Read also about positions of Dutch Universities in the THE Rankings and global trends in our blog section.

 Times Higher Education also publishes the annual THE World Reputation Rankings of top 100 universities which is based on invitation-only academic survey.
 In 2016, there were five Dutch research universities in this ranking with Delft University of Technology scoring for the best results (in the group of 51-60th places).
 The University of Amsterdam was placed in the 61-70 group, Leiden University shared places from 81st to 90th, and Wageningen University & Research Centre and Utrecht University were ranked in the 91-100 group.

 Leiden University ranks Netherlands Universities

-See the table below for the positions of Dutch universities in the Leiden 2013 ranking and compare with the 2012 ranking results.
-For the list of fields of science, the national positions of universities were used.
-The worldwide rankings can be seen in the first two columns.
+See the table below for the positions of Dutch universities in the Leiden 2016 ranking and compare with the 2015 ranking results.
+For the list of fields of science, the national positions of universities were used (with worldwide result in brackets).
+The overall rankings can be seen in the first two columns.